May 13th, 2019

 In reality, email is a fantastic way of communication.
 Indeed, it was the only way to communicate over the Internet back in 1970s and 1980s.
 As the time progresses and we create our future, developers around the world tried to work on email clients and unfortunately made them more unintuitive and less user-friendly.
 This beautiful way of communication became this big hassle of navigating to intermediate apps and typing a message.

-email client that brings back joy and happiness into emailing each
+Mutt email client that brings back joy and happiness into emailing each other.

 active development community